jolpica/jolpica-f1/docs/endpoints/pitstops.md

 ### laps

-**Filters for only pitstops that took place in a given lap of a race**
+Filters for only pitstops that took place in a given lap of a race.

 `/laps/{lapNumber}` -> ex: `/ergast/f1/2019/4/laps/12/pitstops`